Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 After checking the commits for the purpose of this readme an issue was discovered that some of the commits might have run a bit long.
 However, this was done purposefully so that it was easy to reference changes in the Web App in case something went wrong.

-Luckily, due to rigerous ongoing testing and commiting there was only one time when data needed to be restored after accidently deleting the js folder which contains all of the JavaScript code.
-It was easy to recover this code by accessing the last commit on GitHub and coppying the data into the current GitPod workspace.
+Luckily, due to rigorous ongoing testing and committing there was only one time when data needed to be restored after accidentally deleting the js folder which contains all of the JavaScript code.
+It was easy to recover this code by accessing the last commit on GitHub and copying the data into the current GitPod workspace.

 A system of prefixes was used to organise GitHub commits which can be used to get a glimpse of the amount of testing:

 1. FEATURE
     - FEATURE was used when adding new functionality or after major changes to the web app.
-During implimentation of these features testing was onging.
+During implementation of these features testing was ongoing.
 2. BUG
     - BUG was used when there was an issue discovered during testing and only once the bug has been fixed.
 3. TEST